Wilcox v. Jackson: Background

-Meanwhile, on May 29, 1830 the U.S. Congress passed a temporary act (later revived by an act in 1832 and the act of June 19, 1834) granting a right of pre-emption to those who cultivated and were in actual possession of public lands, so settlers who had improved and occupied public lands the right to buy them from the government.
-Robert McKinzie, the son of recently deceased trader John Kinzie managed to get such a patent for his land his father had occupied (and where he had lived) on the west side of the Chicago River.
+Meanwhile, on May 29, 1830, the U.S. Congress passed a temporary act (later revived by an act in 1832 and the act of June 19, 1834) granting a right of pre-emption to those who cultivated and were in actual possession of public lands, so settlers who had improved and occupied public lands the right to buy them from the government.
+Robert McKinzie, the son of recently deceased trader John Kinzie managed to get such a land patent for his land his father had occupied (and where he had lived) on the west side of the Chicago River.
 Beaubien twice sought a similar patent for his land on the east side of the Chicago River, but two different land agents (first in Palestine, Illinois and later in Danville, Illinois) issued formal letters of rejection.
-Meanwhile, local native Americans agreed to relocate across the Mississippi River in the 1833 Treaty of Chicago, so many expected the fort's permanent closure.
+Meanwhile, local Native Americans agreed to relocate across the Mississippi River in the 1833 Treaty of Chicago, so many expected the fort's permanent closure.

 In 1835, upon hearing about further land sales except to the extent settlers already lived and improved on the tracts, Beaubien tried again to patent his homestead, this time at the new Chicago land office.
 He paid $94.61 and tendered documents claiming 75.69 acres, and seemed to succeed.
 He received a certificate from the registrar (who had consulted with the local U.S. attorney), which he conveyed (sold) to attorney Murray McConnell, who had established a law office downstate in Morgan County, Illinois and who for a time was a state legislator.
 McConnell leased the lakefront land to John Jackson, but the U.S. Army again occupied the fort, so Major Lafayette Wilcox was living on part of the tract.
 Jackson (with McConnell as his lawyer) pursued an action in ejectment against Wilcox.

-Future Illinois governor Thomas Ford was the initial judge, who pointed out that the General Land Office had failed to act and complete the paperwork by issuing a land patent in exchange for the tendered registration certificate, and so invalidated Beaubien's claim as incomplete.
+Future Illinois governor Thomas Ford was the initial judge, who pointed out that the United States General Land Office had failed to act and complete the paperwork by issuing a land patent in exchange for the tendered registration certificate, and so invalidated Beaubien's claim as incomplete.
 When Beaubien appealed, the Illinois Supreme Court (in an opinion drafted by his friend Theophilus W. Smith) found his claim valid on the grounds that the Illinois legislature had never authorized the military reservation.
 Thus, the trial court found for the commander, but the Supreme Court of Illinois found for the lessee.